- Added Pleasures

 The Grand Caverns are among the closest caverns near Harrisonburg VA.
 Guided by experienced personnel, the tour takes about 70 minutes and consists of about a mile of walking at a leisurely pace.
 For the more adventurous among you, the Fountain Cave is a sister cave to the Grand, and visitors can plan on touring it during the summer months.
 This a more strenuous tour involving difficult physical activity, and is perfect for anyone with an interest in caving.
 Grand Caverns is open year-round and is home to multiple exhibits through which visitors can learn about its history.

 The White Oak Lavender Farm offers beautiful views, relaxation, and “U-Pick” during the summer and fall bloom seasons.
 Visit the farm and enjoy the quiet of Shenandoah Valley with beautiful mountain views and the sweet smell of lavender.
-Pick your very own lavender as well and get a chance to try their signature Lavender Blueberry ice cream!
+Pick your very own lavender as well and get a chance to try their signature Lavender Blueberry ice cream at one best things to do near Harrisonburg VA!

 For those looking to enjoy a satisfying hike or to bike some of Virginia’s most scenic trails visit the Edith J. Carrier Arboretum.
 Located on the James Madison University campus, this urban garden aims to promote the preservation of native plant species and to provide a space for research and botanical education.
 Take in the variety of wonderful plant and flower species located in the Arboretum while hiking the many trails or relax in the shade while taking in the natural beauty of this great attraction.